frameworks 5 min read

 • role

-• Set your webhook endpoint (for successfully validated rows):
+• Set your webhook endpoint (CSVBox will POST validated rows here), for example:

-📌 CSVBox processes files on the frontend and only sends validated rows to your backend.
+Note: CSVBox processes files in the browser and only sends validated rows to your webhook, reducing server-side parsing complexity.

 import { useEffect } from 'react';